 Also worth noting in passing is the level of sophistication regarding Africa revealed at the White House, when the President refers to “Cote d’Ivoire” as if no one in the State Department knows the name of the country in English (Ivory Coast).
 If we are to start using the native languages for the names of different countries, we will have to refer to Egypt as Misr, Algeria as Jaza’ir, and Germany as Deutschland.
 It’s probably better to stick with English.

-Or, to cite another example, when the Deputy National Security Adviser for Africa speaks of the president trying to find ways to speak directly to “the African people,” he is referring to the diverse peoples of the 54 countries of Africa as one people.
+Or, to cite another example, when the Deputy National Security Adviser speaks of the president trying to find ways to speak directly to “the African people,” he is referring to the diverse peoples of the 54 countries of Africa as one people.
 It as if he were referring to people in Asia as “the Asian people” or the people in Latin America as “the Latin American people”.
 India, China and Brazil, to cite but a few examples, would not be pleased.

 Details count, and are revealing.